Elsie Inglis: Early life and education

-In 1887, the Edinburgh School of Medicine for Women was opened by Dr Sophia Jex-Blake and Inglis started her studies there.
-In reaction to Jex-Blake's methods, and after two fellow students Grace and Georgina Cadell were expelled, Inglis and her father founded the Edinburgh College of Medicine for Women, under the auspices of the Scottish Association for the Medical Education of Women, whose sponsors included Sir William Muir, a friend of her father from India, now Principal of the University of Edinburgh.
+In 1886, the Edinburgh School of Medicine for Women was opened by Dr Sophia Jex-Blake and Inglis started her studies there.
+In reaction to Jex-Blake's methods, and after two fellow students Grace and Georgina Cadell were expelled, Inglis' father was prominent in the Scottish Association for the Medical Education of Women, which founded the Edinburgh College of Medicine for Women.
+Its sponsors included Sir William Muir, a friend of her father from India, then Principal of the University of Edinburgh.
 Inglis's sponsors also arranged clinical training for female students under Sir William MacEwen at the Glasgow Royal Infirmary.

 In 1892, she obtained the Triple Qualification, becoming a Licentiate of the Royal College of Physicians of Edinburgh, the Royal College of Surgeons of Edinburgh and the Faculty of Physicians and Surgeons of Glasgow.
 She was concerned at the low standard of care and lack of specialisation in the needs of female patients, and so obtained a post at Elizabeth Garrett Anderson's pioneering New Hospital for Women in London, and then at the Rotunda in Dublin, a leading maternity hospital.
-Inglis gained her MBChM qualification in 1899, from the University of Edinburgh, after it opened its medical courses to women.
-Her return to Edinburgh to start this course had coincided with nursing her father in his final illness before he died on 4 March 1894, aged 73.
+Inglis gained her MBChM qualification in 1899, from the University of Edinburgh, after it opened its degrees to women.
+Her return to Edinburgh coincided with nursing her father in his final illness before he died on 4 March 1894, aged 73.
 Inglis at the time noted that 'he did not believe that death was the stopping-place, but that one would go on growing and learning through all eternity'.